mit-rss/visual_servoing/README.md

 Now that you and your team have put your modules together to park in front of a cone, a quick modification of your code will create a line follower.
 The idea is to make the parking controller think that there is always a cone a fixed distance ahead, positioned on the line you want to follow!
 Like a donkey chasing a carrot, if you restrict the view of your robot to what is a little ahead of it, your parking controller will follow an orange line.

 This works by setting a lookahead distance that is greater than your desired parking distance.
-See an example [here](https://gfycat.com/SeveralQueasyAmberpenshell).

 ![](media/orange_circle.jpg)
 ![](media/blacked_out_circle.jpg)